zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Neyin doğru olduğunu anlıyoruz da, niçin doğru olduğunu anlamıyoruz.
 Neyin doğru olduğunu değil, niçin doğru olduğunu anlamaya çalışacaksın.
 Bunu anlamazsan eğer sen yüzeysel birisin demektir, fazla derine inemezsin.
 Ali Nesin

 > Believe nothing you hear, and only one half that you see.
 Edgar Allen Pole

+> OLD IRISH BLESSING
+May the road rise up to meet you.
+May the wind be always at your back.
+May the sun shine warm upon your face;
+The rains fall soft upon your fields and until we meet again, May God hold you in the palm of His hand.